realadammatthew/humbleberger/src/copy/what-about-the-kosher-laws.md

 # Do Jewish-Christians Keep Kosher?
-Yeshua’s Freedom in the Torah

 ## The Messiah’s Grace Fulfills God’s Covenant and Guides Our Choices